14mmuhammad/School/Science/Notes.md

 - Edison only improved on the bulbs

 - Conductors and insulators, metals are all conductors
+- Conductors are the things that carry electric current
+- Insulators are the things that cannot carry electric current but can cause static electricity
+- When you rub 2 insualators, electrons are pased from A to B
 - Electric charge can be postive or negative
 - The positive and negative charge of an atom is the same
 - Atoms are uncharges due to the above